 Luckily, there are only so many ways you can reach something on the top of a hill: up, up, and also up.
 So, up we went!

-death-defying mountain climbing struggling up what were indeed some steep-ass hillsides, and several minutes of scratching our heads in a forest near the top, wondering why we still couldn’t see the damned church yet hadn’t yet reached the top, Sebastiaan saw it peeking over the top of a hill.
+death-defying mountain climbing struggling up what were indeed some steep-ass hillsides, and several minutes of scratching our heads in a forest near the top, wondering why we still couldn’t see the damned church yet hadn’t yet reached the top, Sebastiaan spotted it peeking over the top of a hill.

 The church itself was not the most spectacular that we’ve seen on our travels in Georgia—Gelati monastery in Kutaisi still wins that prize.
 Aside from a few intriguing icon paintings of what looked like saints holding Jesus’ decapitated head (if we’ve misinterpreted this image, feel free to clarify), and the fact that the church seemed to be hooked up with some kind of central heating system, there was nothing particularly memorable about the interior.

 The view from the top, however, was spectacular.

 Truso Valley is another spot not-to-be-missed along the Georgian Military Highway.